KLIM (or: Klim Type Foundry)

 - The monospaced / typewriter typeface family Pitch Sans (2018).

-- Geograph (2018) was designed by Kris Sowersby and engineered by Noe Blanco.
+- Geograph (2017-2018) was designed by Kris Sowersby and engineered by Noe Blanco.
 Panos Haratzopoulos designed Greek versions.
 The Geograph fonts are currently licensed for the exclusive use of National Geographic.
 It is a comprehensive replacement of several typefaces that National Geographic had been using such as Verlag and Neue Haas Grotesk.
+Free download.

 - Heldane (Text, Display) (2018), designed by Kris Sowersby and engineered by Noe Blanco: Heldane is a contemporary serif family inspired by the renaissance works of Hendrik van den Keere, Claude Garamont, Robert Granjon and Simon de Colines.
 Rather than emulating a specific font, Heldane amalgamates the best details from these sources into a cohesive whole.
 The classical typographic foundations of Heldane are refined with rigorous digital drawing.
 I consider Heldane a third generation garalde typeface drawn from secondary sources.
 The first generation are 16th century works from the likes of Van den Keere, Garamont, Granjon and De Colines.
 The second generation are 20th century conscious metal revivals.
 By conscious, I mean the concerted effort to revive a specific style, whether the source was accurate---like Stempel Garamond; or not---like American Type Foundry Garamond No.3.
 The third generation are those made since 1955, after the re-discovery of the Plantin-Moretus archives and subsequent scholarship.
 These are types like Sabon, Galliard, Adobe Garamond and Renard.
 The designers of these faces skilfully exploit modern scholarship, disambiguation of punchcutters, and trace accurate lines to their primary sources.
 Heldane won an award at the Type Directors Club's Type Design Competition 2019.

-- The Future Mono.
+- The Future Mono (2018).
 A superb take on Futura, which Kris describes as follows: Imagine if Paul Renner moved to Japan and Kyota Sugimoto asked him to adapt Futura to a typewriter.
-A mono version of Futura thanks to a great plastic surgeon.
+A mono version of Futura thanks to a great plastic surgeon. the Future Mono v0.2 was released at Future Fonts in 2020.

 - Soehne or Söhne (2019).
 Superlatives fail me.
 This complete sans family in Normal, Mono, Schmal, and Breit subfamilies is described by Sowersby as follows: Söhne is the memory of Akzidenz-Grotesk framed through the reality of Helvetica.
 It captures the analogue materiality of Standard Medium used in Unimark's legendary wayfinding system for the NYC Subway..
 Engineered by Noe Blanco, and with help from Dave Foster and Tim Kelleher.